agile-ts/agile/README.md

 // -- myComponent.whatever ------------------------------------------

-// Now we can bind our State to any Component.
+// Now we can bind our State to nearly any UI-Component
 // And wolla its reactive.
-Everytime the State mutates the Component gets rerendered const myFirstState = useAgile(MY_FIRST_STATE);
+Everytime the State mutates the Component gets rerendered const myFirstState = useAgile(MY_FIRST_STATE); // returns "Hello Stranger!"
 ```
-To find out more checkout our documentation
+To find out more checkout our [documentation](https://agile-ts.org/docs).

 ### ⛳️ Sandbox
 Test AgileTs yourself in one click.
-Just find your preferred Framework below.
+Just select your preferred Framework below.
 - [React](https://codesandbox.io/s/agilets-first-state-f12cz)
 - Vue (coming soon)
 - Angular (coming soon)